 If you eventually fail to meet the health plan’s credentialing requirements, the plan could recover an amount equal to the difference between payments for in-network benefits and out-of-network benefits.

-Of course, the Texas Medical Association is here to help you resolve any insurance-related problems through its Hassle Factor Log program.
+Of course, the Texas Medical Association is here to help you resolve any insurance-related problems through its Reimbursement Review and Resolution Service (formerly known as the Hassle Factor Log program).

 Last Updated On